-- Testing: Arrange for testing, if appropriate.
+- Test: Arrange for testing, if appropriate.
 Do you want to have genetic testing?
 It’s OK not to test!

-- Informed consent: Explain the benefits and limitations of genetic testing and answer any questions you may have about the process
+- Inform: Explain the benefits and limitations of genetic testing and answer any questions you may have about the process.

 - Support: Discuss how to talk about this information with family, provide information on support groups, registries and resources, including appropriate referral to high risk/early detection programs at Hoag Family Cancer Institute.

 The most important thing you can do to prepare for your appointment is to gather accurate information about your family and send it to us before your appointment (by the date requested in your appointment letter).
-Please take time to fill out a Family history form.
-Click here for instructions on how to fill out the Family history form.
+Please take time to fill out the family history form.
+Click here for instructions on how to fill out the family history form.
 Accurate family history and medical records provide valuable information that we will use in your evaluation and it may help us decide if any testing is appropriate for you (remember, it’s OK not to test!).